SF-WDI-LABS/mongoose-books-app/docs/sprint1.md

 ## 2. OK server.js, let's see what you've got?!

 1. Open up `server.js` and take a look at the hard-coded books data.
-You should see a list of book objects in there.
+You should see an array of book objects in there called `books`.
-1. You should also already see that there are routes to create (POST) new books, get a list of books (GET index), get a single book (GET show) and edit and delete books.  -- Plus they're all using that array.
+1. You should also already see that there are routes to create (POST) new books, get a list of books (GET index), get a single book (GET show) and edit (PUT) and delete (DELETE) books.  -- Notice they're all manipulating the `books` array.

 ## 3. Outgrowing Arrays as a datastore.